falseresync/falseresync.ru/content/posts/modrinth/knossos-design-guidelines.md

 ## Typography

 ### Fonts
+- Logo font is Montserrat Alternatives
 - Brand font is Inter.
-It must be used for logos and on any landing page or page, containing information regarding the project itself (not necessarily the users’ content)
+It must be used for any landing page or page, containing information regarding the project itself (not necessarily the users’ content)
 - Default font for any code presented on the project is Roboto Mono
 - In user content editing tools Inter should be the default font
 - Any other fonts in cases, not described above, should only be used if it is required by the environment